jcmoraisjr/haproxy-ingress/README.md

 * `stats-auth`: Enable basic authentication with clear-text password - `<user>:<passwd>`
 * `stats-port`: Change the port HAProxy should listen to requests
+* `stats-proxy-protocol`: Define if the stats endpoint should enforce the PROXY protocol

 ### syslog-endpoint